 In War Memorial Auditorium, a flexible space, wheelchair seating is available in specially designated areas on the Orchestra level.

-Accessible restrooms, with Braille signage, are located in the back of Andrew Jackson Hall and near the entrances to James K. Polk Theater and Andrew Johnson Theater.
-The restrooms on the G Level of the Jackson Lobby and the lower level of War Memorial Auditorium are also accessible and can be reached by elevator.
+Accessible restrooms with Braille signage are in the back of Jackson Hall and near the entrances to Polk Theater and Johnson Theater.
+Restrooms on Level G of Jackson Lobby and the lower level of War Memorial Auditorium are accessible by elevator.

 Assistive Listening System

-Headsets providing amplification of sound through infrared transmission are available at no cost at the Accessible Services kiosk in Jackson Hall Lobby at the Orchestra level of Andrew Jackson Hall.
+Headsets providing amplification of sound through infrared transmission are available at no cost.
+Visit the Accessible Services kiosk in Jackson Hall Lobby.
 In James K. Polk Theater and Andrew Johnson Theater, headsets are available from the floor manager.
 TPAC will hold your photo ID or major credit card until headset is returned following the performance.
 The infrared headset has T-coil capability for use with your own headset (standard 3.5mm).
 Bluetooth capability is not available.

 Open Captioning and American Sign Language

-Open Captioning and American Sign Language for deaf and hearing-impaired patrons are provided at the 1:00 p.m.
-CT Sunday matinee of each show of the HCA/TriStar Health Broadway at TPAC series.
+These services for deaf and hearing-impaired patrons are provided at the 1:00 p.m.
+CT Sunday matinee of each show of the HCA Healthcare / TriStar Health Broadway at TPAC series.
 For more information, contact our Accessible Services team,

 TTY Telecommunication Device